November 16, 2022

 3) Money!

 96% of businesses fail within the first ten years.
 80% fail within the first 18 months.
 Does that mean you shouldn’t start a business?
-No. It just means that you need to do your research.
+No. It simply means that you need to conduct thorough research.
 Have plans B, C, & D. What is your plan to pay off debt if your business doesn’t make it?
 What is your plan to support your family if your business doesn’t make it?
 Pay special attention to ensure you have sufficient cash flow and working capital.
 Get the cash flowing into your business quickly.
 Vendors don’t care about your EBITDA or profits if you can’t pay your bills.
 After you are open, find new ways to save money to increase your revenues exponentially.
-This is a relatively simple concept, but not always easy.
+This is a relatively simple concept, but it’s not always easy to apply.
 Make more…spend less.
-To make more revenue, you have basically three options.
+To increase revenue, you have essentially three options.

-- Raise prices (get your customers used to this from the start).
+1. Raise prices (get your customers used to this from the start).
 Prices should creep up with inflation, and your guests shouldn’t expect the price to be the same for ten years unless you set that expectation.
 Don’t do that.
-Your expenses will increase with inflation, so the cost of your goods and services must also increase.
+Your expenses will increase with inflation, so the cost of goods and services must also rise accordingly.

-- Get people coming to your center to spend more.
-This can be done with promotions, packaging, and upselling.
+2. Attract more visitors to your center and encourage them to spend more time.
+This can be achieved through targeted promotions, effective packaging, and strategic upselling.

-- Get more people to visit your center.
-This can be done with sales and marketing.
+3. Attract more visitors to your center.
+This can be achieved through effective sales and marketing.

 4) Don’t get into the discounting trap – add value.

-These need to be pointed promotions with a start and end date and a call to action.
+These need to be targeted promotions with a clear start and end date, as well as a call to action.
 This should either entice someone to spend more than they were originally planning to spend or entice them to come to your facility when they wouldn’t usually have come.
 Ensure you aren’t “discounting at the door” or offering guests a discount for something they were already prepared to pay full price.
 Be sure to test and measure everything that you do.
 Get actual data on how your promotion did.
 Was it successful?
 How do you measure that?

 5) Focus on sales & marketing